TRENT SOYSTER

 "TRENT SOYSTER'S choreography is not only eye popping and gripping, but is also emotionally suitable such as the guttural dancing of “Bring On the Men” and the sneering hypocrisy of “Facade”.
 I also liked SOYSTER’s touch of having the company dance during the scene changes which made them very compelling." - Chris' Corner.

-JEKYLL & HYDE was nominated for the 2024 Chicago Broadway World Award for Best Choreography.
+JEKYLL & HYDE was nominated for the 2024 Chicago Broadway World Award for Best Choreography and won for Best Musical and Best Ensemble.

 Sister Act at Slow Burn Theatre Co.